‘Zombie’ teachers offered anti-depressants as ‘burnt out’ staff go on strike over pay

 ‘I now have to think about my own children - it doesn’t pay to be a hero,’ one former assistant head says as schools close due to walkout

-Underpaid, overstretched and utterly exhausted, teachers who back strike action have described working like “zombies” as schools struggle to retain staff.
+Teachers who say they are underpaid, overstretched and exhausted, have described working like “zombies” as thousands go on strike in a row over pay.

 Around 85 per cent of schools are expected to be either fully or partially closed by the strike action over pay, NEU joint general secretary Mary Bousted said on Wednesday.
-Many teachers say they are struggling as bills continue to soar and have seen how rising costs have impacted the profession.
+Many teachers claim they are struggling as bills continue to soar and detail how rising costs have impacted the profession.

-Kemi Oloyede, assistant head teacher of a school in London, described one colleague, a pastoral worker, who could not afford to feed her children.
+Kemi Oloyede, assistant head teacher of a school in London, described helping one head of year of a different school who said she could not afford to feed her children.

-Ms Oleyede, also founder of the Young Black Teachers Network (YBTN), said members of the group came together to buy her colleague a Tesco voucher as they struggled to make ends meet.
+Ms Oloyede, who is also founder of the Young Black Teachers Network (YBTN), said she and her team came together to buy the pastoral worker and other parents Tesco vouchers.

 “How is it fair that someone who looks after other people’s children isn’t left with enough to take care of her own?” she asked.
 “Why would you not want to take care of those who take care of your children?
 I can’t give the best of myself to your child if I can’t take care of my basic needs.”